 Elvis continued using the heavy bass funky sound that had gained him fame with Grupo Mania.
 “Suavemente” was the first merengue album to peak at #1 in the Billboard Top Latin Albums chart.
 The album also contained the mega-hit “Tu Sonrisa”.

-His follow-up album “Pintame” (1999) also climed to #1 in the Billboard Latin Albums and Tropical Albums lists.
+His follow-up album “Pintame” (1999) also climbed to #1 on the Billboard Latin Albums and Tropical Albums lists.
 Besides that, it won a Grammy for Best Merengue Album.

-Elvis would continue a successful career for a few year, mostly riding on the success of these two albums.
-He would later began to get into personal problems due to sexual accusations against him.
+Elvis would continue a successful career for a few years, mostly riding on the success of these two albums.
+He would later begin to get into personal problems due to sexual accusations against him.

 Juan Luis Guerra and 440; Re-Defined Merengue & Bachata